Tichau/FileConverter/README.md

 You can find more information about what's in File converter and how to use it on the [wiki](https://github.com/Tichau/FileConverter/wiki).

-You can help this project by contributing on [Github](https://github.com/Tichau/FileConverter) or by making a donation on [Pledgie](https://pledgie.com/campaigns/31615) :).

 ## Donate

 File Converter is a personal open source project started in 2014.
 I have put hundreds of hours adding, refining and tuning File Converter with the goal of making the conversion and compression of files an easy task for everyone.